ahmed98Osama/Employee-Radar/README.md

-## this application for user side only
+## This application for user side only

 To run application download the apk " apk for Testers.apk" then install it on any android device more than 5.0 .